Explaining Obama's Fixation with Israel

 Why this fixation on the Arab-Israeli conflict, which ranks only 49th in fatalities since World War II?
-Because of a strange belief on the Left, rarely stated overtly, that this issue is key not just to the Middle East but to world problems.
+Because of a strange belief mainly on the Left, rarely stated overtly, that this issue is key not just to the Middle East but to world problems.

-For an unusually frank statement of this viewpoint, note the spontaneous, awkward comments of James L. Jones, then Obama's national security adviser, in Oct.
+For an unusually frank statement of this viewpoint, called linkage, note the spontaneous, awkward comments of James L. Jones, then Obama's national security adviser, in Oct.
 2009.
 Addressing J Street, he mentioned "pursuing peace between Israel and her neighbors" and continued:

 Although delivered a year before the Arab uprising, this statement is worth parsing because it provides an important insight into the White House worldview.